The Making of the Fittest: Contents

+The Making and Evolution of Complexity describes Carroll’s own field of evolutionary developmental biology.
+He describes the evolution of the eye.

+Seeing and Believing looks at the antiscientific movements Lysenkoism, chiropractic and creationism.

+The Palm Trees of Wyoming looks at evolutionary ecology.

 Reception

 A review for the National Center for Science Education by Louise Mead states that the book "should be required reading for those teetering on the edge of accepting evolution, as well as anyone interested in learning more about the great epic of life", and that it provides evocative and powerful examples of how evolution works and why it matters.

 David McKinnon, writing for the Journal of Clinical Investigation, notes that the book is stylistically and conceptually similar to the works of Stephen Jay Gould, but based strongly on findings in molecular biology that were not yet available for Gould.
 He concluded that the book was "sufficiently comprehensive to make a good introduction to evolution for the lay reader or nonspecialist and is highly recommended".